 On the next class day after an exam (before the exam is returned), students may submit extra credit to improve their grades.
 This consists of solutions to all six exam problems.
-The revised exam score will be calculated with the three lowest (from five) problem scores on part I, added to the problem score on part II.
+The revised exam score will be calculated with the problem score on part II added to the three lowest (from five) problem scores on part II.
 Note that the highest possible score on a revised exam is 48/50.
 This revised score will be averaged with the original exam score, rounding fractions up, but only if it increases the exam grade.